-For real operations, the state is not known with the same level of accuracy as is available in post-processing.
+For real operations, the state is not known with the same level of accuracy as is available in postprocessing.
 Thus, even rapid ephemerides from a GPS receiver will differ by perhaps 1 m, and / or 1 mm/s at any epoch.
-To simulate this more realistic scenario, the initial state vector from the POE was changed to include this offset (in the tangential direction), and the prediction through time is then performed.
-This should conservatively bound the "expected" results one could see, if the last update (say from a Kalman filter of on-board GPS measurements) was used for near real-time prediction calculations.
+To simulate this more realistic scenario, the initial state vector from the POE is changed to include this offset (in the tangential direction), and the propagate through time is performed.
+This should conservatively bound the "expected" results one could see if the last update (say from a Kalman filter of on-board GPS measurements) was used for prediction calculations.

-The plots contain the results for an initial state that was perturbed in the tangential position axes by 1 m, and each velocity axis by 1 mm/s.
+The plots contain the results for an initial state that was perturbed in the tangential position axes by 1m, and each velocity axis by 1 mm/s.
 These errors were intended to simulate performance under actual conditions when the initial state would not have cm-level accuracy (as in the POE), but something larger.

 Because these analyses are being done against "truth" (the POE), one would expect the errors to grow due to two factors.
-First, the inadequacy of the force models, space weather data, etc. causes error growth (as seen in the first tests where the exact initial state was used).
-Next, the initial displacement from the POE also introduces an error - which turns out to be an even larger effect in some cases.
+First, the inadequacy of the force models, solar data, etc. (as seen in the first tests where the exact initial state was used).
+Next, the initial displacement from the POE also introduces an error.
 Although the argument can be made that in practice, you would have better knowledge of the satellite characteristics, the departure from "truth" will still result from both sources.
 For satellites experiencing significant atmospheric drag, this effect can overwhelm any benefit of a good initial state vector, or satellite characteristic, in just a few revolutions, depending on the orbit.
-From previous analyses conducted by the author, the effect of velocity uncertainty is sometimes more influential than that of position, although I did not investigate that thoroughly here.
+From previous analyses conducted by the author, the effect of velocity uncertainty is sometimes more influential than that of position.
 The primary goal was to examine what impact the additional uncertainty in the initial state vectors had on the transient behavior.
 Thus, only the first few hours were examined as after that time, the non-conservative forces would mask any initial uncertainty.

 The first runs were conducted on ICESat and ERS-2.
-As expected, the results look very similar, with the ERS-2 performance being slightly better because it's in a slightly higher orbit.
+As expected, the results look very similar, with the ERS-2 performance being slightly better because its in a slightly higher orbit.